 Spottie is a well-traveled lady and still is in nice shape.
 She received a thorough cleaning and refurbishment from Eric Hendrickson, a well-known Pentax repair expert in Tennessee.
 I even have the correct mercury batteries for the meter.
 The CDS meter is accurate but rather slow to respond, especially in low light.
 Because it measures a broad area, I point it downward to prevent underexposure by the light sky.
 As I usually use meterless cameras, I forget how convenient it is to have a camera with a built-in meter.

-The 55mm ƒ/1.8 Super-Takumar lens has thorium elements, which yellowed over time.
+Spottie’s 55mm ƒ/1.8 Super-Takumar lens has thorium elements, which yellowed over time.
 But a few weeks under a UV light cleaned the yellow nicely.
 Optically, it is an amazingly good lens, an example of Japanese optical and mechanical excellence from the 1970s.
 Some users prefer the famous 50mm ƒ/1.4 Super-Takumar, but truly, both are superb lenses.

 Back to the topic.
 Spottie needed exercise, so I loaded a roll of Kodak Ektar 100 and wandered about.
 Some of you long-term readers may remember that I like Kodak Ektar 25, but it has been discontinued for many years and I doubt that I will ever be able to find any more rolls.